-Amazon’s Jeff Bezos Creates $2 Billion Fund To Help Homeless Families & Build Preschools
+Amazon’s Jeff Bezos Creates $2 Billion Fund To Help Homeless Families And Build Preschools

 “We’ll use the same set of principles that have driven Amazon.
 Most important among those will be genuine, intense customer obsession.”

 Bezos is the richest man in the world with a net worth of $163.8 billion, according to the Bloomberg Billionaires Index.
-His personal fortune rose by $64.7 billion this year alone but despite his wealth, Bezos was not as zealous as his peers when it comes to philanthropy.
+His personal fortune rose by $64.7 billion this year alone, but despite his wealth, Bezos was not as zealous as his peers when it comes to philanthropy.

-Bill Gates, who ranks second to Bezos in the Bloomberg list, is engaged in addressing issues such as infectious diseases and quality education through the Bill and Melinda Gates Foundation.
+Bill Gates, who ranks second to Bezos on the Bloomberg list, is engaged in addressing issues such as infectious diseases and quality education through the Bill and Melinda Gates Foundation.
 Warren Buffet, who came at third on the list, has given away more than $46 billion to charities since 2000.

-CNN said that critics have called on Bezos for not contributing his fortune to philanthropy like other billionaires, but Bezos now appear to have changed his stance on giving.
+CNN said that critics have called on Bezos for not contributing his fortune to philanthropy like other billionaires, but Bezos now appears to have changed his stance on giving.
 Last year, he asked advice through Twitter on how he could use his fortune to help people.

 “I’m thinking of a philanthropy strategy that is the opposite of how I mostly spend my time — working on the long term,” the billionaire, who also owns Washington Post and Blue Origin, said.